Álex Valle

 Álex Valle Gómez (born 25 April 2004) is a Spanish professional footballer who plays as a left-back for club Como.

 Club career

 Barcelona

-Born in Badalona, Barcelona, Catalonia, Valle joined FC Barcelona's La Masia in 2014, from CE Sant Gabriel.
-He made his senior debut with the reserves on 19 March 2022, starting in a 2–1 Primera División RFEF home win over UE Cornellà.
+Born in Badalona, Barcelona, Catalonia, Valle joined Barcelona's La Masia in 2014, from Sant Gabriel.
+He made his senior debut with the reserves on 19 March 2022, starting in a 2–1 Primera División RFEF home win over Cornellà.

-On 1 November 2022, Valle was named amongst the substitutes in Barcelona's UEFA Champions League match against FC Viktoria Plzeň; he remained unused in the 4–2 away win.
+On 1 November 2022, Valle was named amongst the substitutes in Barcelona's UEFA Champions League match against Viktoria Plzeň; he remained unused in the 4–2 away win.

 Loan to Andorra

-On 31 January 2023, Valle renewed his contract with Barcelona until 2025, and was immediately loaned to Segunda División side FC Andorra for the remainder of the season.
-He made his professional debut on 3 March, replacing Jacobo González in a 0–0 home draw against UD Las Palmas.
+On 31 January 2023, Valle renewed his contract with Barcelona until 2025, and was immediately loaned to Segunda División side Andorra for the remainder of the season.
+He made his professional debut on 3 March, replacing Jacobo González in a 0–0 home draw against Las Palmas.

 Loan to Levante

-On 14 August 2023, Valle was loaned to fellow second division Levante UD for the 2023–24 season.
+On 14 August 2023, Valle was loaned to fellow second division Levante for the 2023–24 season.